dan-fritchman/CtCI-6th-Edition-Rust/readme.md

 This repository's structure, naming conventions, and most unit-test data are adapted from [@careercup](https://github.com/careercup)'s [Python solutions](https://github.com/careercup/CtCI-6th-Edition-Python).
 All solution-code is written from scratch.

-Credit is also due to Bryan Cantrill's 2018 QCon Presentation, [Is It Time to Rewrite the Operating System in Rust?](https://www.youtube.com/watch?v=HgtRAbE1nBM), for injecting the idea to use McDowell's problems in the first place.
+Credit is also due to Bryan Cantrill's 2018 QCon Presentation, [Is It Time to Rewrite the Operating System in Rust?](https://www.youtube.com/watch?v=HgtRAbE1nBM), for injecting the idea to use McDowell's problems, both as a learning tool and as a language showcase.

-## How to use?
+## Usage & Organization

 - The book-worth of problems is configured as a [cargo library-package](https://crates.io/)
 - Each chapter is a module within said package, generally named `chapter_<number>`